We are very proud to announce Martin Turner as the Talented Artist of the Year 2018!

 The astonishing fact that Turner only picked up his pencils in 2016 simply adds to the story.
 Following a decade of award winning photography, Turner returned to his childhood interest of drawing.
 Although more used to creating images in hundredths of a second than the 40 to 100 hours that his pencil drawings now take he found that, despite the change in medium, his eye for detail remained the same.
 Turner is completely self taught which has allowed his work to be become distinctly recognisable up close.
 He has no sketch books - his final pieces are his only drawings.

-As a new artist, we are also delighted to announce that Martin Turner will be exhibiting at this year's New Artist Fair 'Summer Exhibition' 14-16 September 2018.
+We are also delighted to announce that Martin Turner will be re-exhibiting at this year's Talented Art Fair 1-3 March 2019.
 The event is Free Entry all weekend, or Friday evening Private Tickets tickets are available to purchase here.

 Lemon Art's Director Oliver Norris caught up with Martin recently to gain an insight into this incredible artist's history, inspiration and creation process.

 1) Your level of work is quite incredible considering how long you have been exhibiting, but when did you actually start creating artwork?

 I think I am as surprised as everyone else is to be honest.
 I started drawing in 2016 with no real intention other than to reignite a passion from my childhood.
 As a child I loved to sketch and would happily sit for countless hours drawing; although back then it was different, less realism and somewhat more illustrative by comparison.
 Inspiration came from the many illustrations found in Steve Jackson and Ian Livingstone fantasy adventure novels which I used to love reading.
 Unfortunately, and much like all children, I found other interests and that was the end of that.